 Your sump pump sits at the bottom of the sump pit.
 When water enters the sump pit the float on the sump pump will rise.
 Once the water raises the float high enough the sump pump will come on and remove most of the ground water from the sump pit.
 Once the float falls to a specific point it will go off.
 A sump pump is designed to come on and go off many times a day.

 This is a very common question with many answers.
 The most common questions will be addressed.
 I don’t recommend fixing your sump pump or back up sump pump yourself.
-Their simplicity can be very deceiving.
 Sump pump and back up sump pump installation and repair begins with design knowledge.
 It also involves common plumbing practices.
 Hire a professional.

 A loud sump pump is either worn motor bearings or an improperly installed sump pump discharge pipe.
 On a rare occasion this can be caused by electrical problems in the home.

 If your sump pump can’t keep up with the water coming in it’s probably old or undersized for your home.
-But sometimes a discharge pipe can come apart in the sump pump pit.
+But sometimes a sump pump discharge pipe can come apart in the sump pit.

 A hot sump pump indicates an electrical issue or pump motor failure.
-A seized sump pump motor impeller can also overheat the pump.
+A jammed sump pump impeller can also overheat the pump.

 A smelly sump pump can mean a broken underground drain.
 The water will fall into the sump pit with all the other water.
 But it can be a damaged sump pump leaking oil, as well.
 But sometimes it’s just old rotten water.